Borislav Herak: Crimes and trial

 On 7 February 1993 the District Military Prosecutor's Office in Sarajevo filed an indictment with the District Military Court in Sarajevo against Herak for genocide, war crimes against a civilian population and war crimes against prisoners of war, committed while he was a member of "Bioča Company" and "Kremeš Company".
 Borislav Herak was charged with 32 murders and 16 rapes, including 12 in which the victims were murdered.
 Sretko Damjanović, indicted with him for genocide and war crimes against a civilian population, was charged with five murders and two rapes, and Nada Tomić was charged with concealment of crime for hiding fugitives (Herak and Damjanović) and stolen goods.

 The trial of Damjanović and Herak in March 1993 was the first attempt by the Sarajevo legal system to try Bosnian Serbs for genocide and other war crimes.
 During his trial Herak said he was sent with some soldiers from Serbia to the village of Ahatovići, near Sarajevo, with orders "to kill everybody and burn everything down."
 About 150 villagers, including children, were herded together and machine-gunned before being dumped, some still alive, in a mass grave.
 Herak also confessed to rapes and murders of detainees at the Cafe Sonya/Kod Sonje rape camp run by Miro Vuković near the United Nations headquarters in Sarajevo.

 In March 1993, by a judgment of the District Military Court, Herak and Damjanović were found guilty of all charges and sentenced to death.
 The two were sentenced to death by firing squad.
-Herak said that he deserved the death penalty.
+Herak said that he deserved to be executed.
 There were no witnesses to the killings and no bodies were recovered.
 The two men were convicted largely on the basis of Herak's confession after Damjanović retracted his confession, claiming that he had been beaten and tortured into confessing.